Welcome to the teachers’ guide to the Tennessee History for Kids booklet Upon a Pivot.

 Check out the painting on page 56-57 and discuss the fact that it was created more than a century after the signing of the Constitution.
 This is a good time to point out that there never was a “signing ceremony.”
 In truth, it took several weeks for the document to be signed.

 In fact, Howard Chandler Christy is the artist of this painting.
 He was born in 1872 and died in 1952.
-Among many other things, Christy is known for creating World War I propaganda posters such as the one here.
+Among many other things, Christy is known for creating World War I propaganda posters such as the one shown on the left.

 Finally, here is an interesting question that may give your students’ pause: How many Tennesseans signed the Constitution?
 The answer would appear to be zero, since Tennessee was not a state in 1787 and didn’t therefore send any delegates.
 However, as it turns out, there was one man who signed the U.S. Constitution who is considered an important Tennessean.
 One of North Carolina’s delegates to the Constitutional Convention was William Blount.
 President Washington later appointed Blount to be governor of the Southwest Territory, which is why he moved to present-day Tennessee.
 Blount later became one of Tennessee’s first U.S. senators, and his mansion still stands in downtown Knoxville.
 Click here to be taken to its website.